Shane-Patrick-Roach/data-structures-and-algorithms-java/linked-list/README.md

 - InsertAfter allows you to add a given new value immediately after the first node that has the value specified.
 - The big(O) space would be O(n) because you have to search list until you find node with correct value.
 - The big(O) time would be O(n) because it would take however long until the correct value is found in the list.

+### Kth From The End
+- Kth From The End allows you to search the list for a given K value and returns the index of the value from the end of the list.
+- The big(O) space would be O(2n) because you have to first calculate the size of the list, then run through it again to find the K value.
+- The big(O) time would be O(1) constant time because in the worst case scenario you would have to traverse the entire list twice.

 ## References and Citations